Signed in as:

 filler@godaddy.com

-Tightrope Theatre is excited to partner with Columbia Speech and Language Services Inc. to offer The Unblockables, an improv course for those who stutter.
+Tightrope Theatre is excited to partner with Columbia Speech and Language Services Inc. to offer The UnBlockables, an improv course for those who stutter.
 By focusing on presence & saying yes, cultivating laughter, and celebrating mistakes, we will play improv games to support participants to speak with confidence.

 What makes this workshop special is the course will be co-facilitated.
 Joining Dan (our Director of Work and Wellness) will be Wendy Duke (Speech Language Pathologist and founder of Columbia Speech and Language Services Inc), and Robert O’Brien (Author and Educator).
 Robert is a trained actor and has published a book on his experiences as a person who stutters.